 Be careful when taking a selfie at the Sheikh Zayed Mosque with your partner, as physical contact between men and women inside the temple is forbidden.
 For the same reason, remember not to hold hands or embrace.

 If you prefer to squeeze the most out of the city of Dubai before jumping into sightseeing, there are a couple of must-do activities.
 My first recommendation would be to take a guided tour that tells you everything you need to know about Dubai.
 And secondly, you should not return from Dubai without having climbed the Burj Khalifa, one of the most popular skyscrapers in the world and, at least so far, the tallest.
 I leave you here a couple of articles I have written about it so you can organize your visits: Dubai Tours y Burj Khalifa Tickets: how to buy, prices and schedules.

 Frequently asked questions

-Abu Dhabi, capital city of the UAE, has landmarks such as Jebel Ali Port, the world famous Sheikh Zayed Grand Mosque, Heritage Village where you will discover the old days of the Emirates, and Yas Island where you can visit the Ferrari World Theme Park.
+Abu Dhabi, capital of the UAE, has landmarks such as the port of Jebel Ali, the famous Sheikh Zayed Grand Mosque, the Heritage Village where you will discover the history of the Emirates, and Yas Island where you can visit the Ferrari World theme park.

-What kind of food can I try in Abu Dhabi?
+What food can I try in Abu Dhabi?

-Some authentic dishes that you can try in Abu Dhabi are kabsa, a dish of mixed rices, maqluba, a pot of meat, rice and vegetables, camel meat, and a wide variety of sweets and pastries.
+Some typical dishes to try in Abu Dhabi are Kabsa, a mixed rice dish, maqluba, a pot of meat, rice and vegetables, camel meat, and a wide variety of sweets and pastries.

 What else can I do in Abu Dhabi?

-You can check out the observation deck on the Jumeirah at Etihad Towers, Qasr Al-Hosn, the oldest building in Dubai, Warner Bros World in Yas Island, the Abu Dhabi Falcon Hospital where you can get up close with the birds, and visit the Emirates Park Zoo.
+You can visit the observation deck at the Etihad Towers Jumeirah, Qasr Al-Hosn, the oldest building in Dubai, the Warner Bros theme park on Yas Island, the Abu Dhabi Falcon Hospital where you will see birds up close, and visit the Emirates Park Zoo.